I-Fardeen/Data-Science-Repo/Reading Material/SunPy Library Cheatsheet.md

 Happy solar exploration and coding! 🌞🚀
 ```

 This cheat sheet introduces the SunPy library in Python, covering solar data handling, coordinates and time handling, solar observations, visualization, analysis, working with FITS files, and more.
-It's a quick reference for those interested in exploring solar physics and analyzing solar data using SunPy.